 Pro: Stopovers on Fixed-Price Awards

-Many frequent flyer programs price their award tickets based on the distance flown, or even better, based on the region that the origin and destination are located.
+Many frequent flyer programs price award tickets based on the distance flown, or even better, based on the region that the origin and destination are located.

 This means that tickets have a predictable cost.
 It’s easy to see how many points you’d need to get from your origin to your destination.
 Those costs are consistent, and they aren’t dependent on the price of cash fares.